We may earn money or products from the companies mentioned in this post.

 There is a serious lack of direction in the Yoga Sutras about this concept.
 Only two verses are dedicated to this concept and it only mentions the benefits of this practice…not how to actually do it.

 Overall, it is important as a yogi to decrease the distractions of the mind.
-That’s pretty hard these days when there is SO MUCH information coming at us from all directions.
+That’s pretty hard these days when there is so much information coming at us from all directions.
 My overall suggestion?
 Turn off the TV, put your phone down and spend time in silence.
 Talk with your family, listen to relaxing music or read a feel-good book.
+Try a Social Media Purge.
 Slow down the speediness of your life and enjoy moments of peace.
 Put them in your planner and make it a daily habit!

 - Yoni Mudra: Sitting in a relaxed position, place the index fingers over the eyelashes, the middle fingers on the bridge of the nose, the ring fingers above the lips and the small fingers below the lips and the thumbs gently over the ears.
 Keep the hands relaxed to help relax the arms.
 Place the awareness on the middle of the chest and breathe slowly.
 The fingertips symbolically seal the senses allowing the mind to take a break from sensory input.
 Begin practice from three to five minutes and if you’d like slowly increase.
 Come out of the practice slowly and notice how the senses influence the quality of the mind.